-If your Sunday Keys concert is loading too slowly after updating MainStage to version 3.5, you can mitigate this load time by manually removing some of the patches from the concert's Patch List before attempting to open the concert.
+If your Sunday Keys concert is loading too slowly after updating MainStage, you can mitigate this load time by manually removing some of the patches from the concert's Patch List before attempting to open the concert.

 - Open Finder.

 - Navigate to your MainStage folder and locate the Sunday Keys concert you'd like to modify.

 - First, we recommend duplicating your concert to ensure that you don't lose changes.
 You can do this by right clicking on your concert, then selecting "Duplicate"

 - Right click on the concert file and select "Show Package Contents"